TheImagingSource/tiscamera/doc/pages/cameras.rst

 ===============
-Firmware-Update
+Firmware Update
 ===============

-For the event that a firmware update is required take the following steps:
+In the event a firmware update is required, take the following steps:

 Prerequisites
 -------------